-In the previous lesson, we learn how to capture simple text (see how to capture text from a page in lesson 3 ).
-We are now ready to move on to a more advanced scraping technique: capturing a list of items.
+In the previous lesson, we've learned how to capture simple text from a webpage.
+So now, let's move on to a more advanced scraping technique: capturing a list of items.

-1. In order for the list to be built correctly containing the items desired, it is critical to keep the two selection identical in structure, i.e. the highlighted content should be of the same "look".
+1. In order for the list to be built correctly, it is critical to keep the two selection identical in structure, i.e. the highlighted content should be of the same "look".

 You can always expand the selection area by clicking on the tags (e.g. DIV, A, LI, etc.) on the bottom of "Action Tips".

 2. If certain items on the list are still missing after the first two clicks, keep clicking on more items from the same list until all items desired are selected and highlighted in green.